 Learn more about degree offerings, unique combined majors, and curriculum.
-Hear about our experiential opportunities including co-op and research with faculty, and find out how our recent graduates are succeeding in this 45-minute presentation on CCIS Mondays.
-You will have the opportunity to ask questions and learn more about the programs CCIS has to offer.
+Hear about our experiential opportunities including co-op and research with faculty, and find out how our recent graduates are succeeding.
+During this 45 minute presentation you will have the opportunity to ask questions and learn more about the programs Khoury has to offer.

 College of Engineering

-This presentation is an opportunity to learn about academic programs, cooperative education, and support services offered to engineering students at Northeastern as a part of our weekly Engineering Wednesdays.
-Following the presentation, students will be invited to participate in 90-minute tour of the engineering research labs.
+This presentation is an opportunity to learn about academic programs, cooperative education, and support services offered to engineering students at Northeastern.
+Following the presentation, students will be invited to participate in 90-minute tour of the engineering research labs*.